imagekit-developer/imagekit-python/README.md

 ```

 **2.Using full image URL**
-This method allows you to add transformation parameters to and existing, complete URL that is already mapped to ImageKit
-using ```src``` parameter.
-This method should be used if you have the complete image URL mapped to ImageKit stored in your
+This method allows you to add transformation parameters to an absolute URL using `src` parameter.
+This method should be used if you have the complete image URL stored in your database.
-database.

 ```python
 image_url = imagekit.url({